Quillium-AI/Quillium/CONTRIBUTING.md

 ## License

-By contributing to Quillium, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).
+By contributing to Quillium, you agree that your contributions will be licensed under the project's [GNU General Public License v3.0](LICENSE).